Engineering Online FAQs

 All courses are offered on a semester schedule (Fall and Spring – 16 weeks each; Summer – 8 weeks).
 Courses are NOT self-paced and typically follow a weekly schedule of lectures, assignments, readings, etc.

-Yes, all of the College of Engineering & Applied Science graduate programs are accredited by the North Central Association of the Higher Learning Commission.
+All programs fall under UCCS’s institutional accreditation by the North Central Association of the Higher Learning Commission.

 No, all coursework is completed entirely online.
 There are no on campus requirements.